ctbarna/npmap.js/README.md

 The [browserify](https://github.com/substack/node-browserify) package is used to combine dependencies.
 It is installed locally, along with other required packages, when you run `npm install`.
 Running `make` builds NPMap.js, using [UglifyJS](https://github.com/mishoo/UglifyJS) to create minified versions in `dist/`.

 If you are interested in extending or helping with the development of NPMap.js, you may want to use the watcher tool, [nodemon](https://github.com/remy/nodemon).
-It watches your code and runs a command when it detects a change.
+It watches your code and rebuilds the library when it detects a change.

 Nodemon is not part of the package file, so if you'd like to use it, you will need to install it with npm: